 Vietnam has three international airports at Hanoi, Ho Chi Minh City and Da Nang.
 Direct flights are available from Thailand to all these airports.

 Most international flights land at Tan Son Nhat International Airport (SGN) in Ho Chi Minh City which is the busiest airport in Vietnam.
 There are directs flights to Ho Chi Minh City from Bangkok and from Phuket.
+Flight deals for these routes can be found here:

 From Bangkok to Ho Chi Minh City you can fly directly with low cost airlines AirAsia, Jetstar, Vietjet Air, Nok Air as well as full service carriers Vietnam Airlines, Bangkok Airways and Thai Airways.
 Phuket – Ho Chi Minh City route is served by Vietjet Air.

 Another airport in Vietnam which is easy to reach from Thailand is Noi Bai International Airport (HAN) in Hanoi.
 Direct flights from Bangkok to Hanoi are offered by full service carriers Vietnam Airlines, Thai Airways, Bangkok Airways, Qatar Airways and low cost carriers AirAsia, Vietjet Air, Thai Lion Air.
+Flight deals for this route can be found here:

 Da Nang International Airport (DAD) in central Vietnam also receives direct flights from Bangkok.
 Low cost carrier AirAsia serves this route as well as Bangkok Airways and Vietnam Airlines.